dhruba-datta/Portfolio-v2/README.md

 ## Deployment

 This project is ready to deploy on platforms like [Netlify](https://www.netlify.com/) or [Vercel](https://vercel.com/).
 Configuration files like `netlify.toml` are included for easy deployment.

+### Deploying to Netlify

+1. Connect your GitHub repository to Netlify
+2. In the Netlify dashboard, go to your site settings
+3. Under "Build & deploy" → "Environment", add the following environment variables:
+   - `VITE_EMAILJS_SERVICE_ID`
+   - `VITE_EMAILJS_TEMPLATE_ID`
+   - `VITE_EMAILJS_USER_ID`
+4. Make sure the build settings are:
+   - Build command: `npm run build`
+   - Publish directory: `dist`

+These environment variables are required for the contact form to work properly.

 <br>